-• Although global financial volatility and foreign exchange rates moved up the list (10th place this year vs. 21st last year), we were surprised this risk didn't rank even higher given the dramatic F/X fluctuations we've seen over the past 12 months and the impact those results have had on U.S. institutions with significant global operations, more a function of other risks dropping in priority than the industry significantly elevating its focus on privacy compliance this year.
+- Although global financial volatility and foreign exchange rates moved up the list (10th place this year vs. 21st last year), we were surprised this risk didn't rank even higher given the dramatic F/X fluctuations we've seen over the past 12 months and the impact those results have had on U.S. institutions with significant global operations, particularly in Europe. - Other responses signalled growing wariness about economic conditions.
+For example, although still relatively low on the list at 20th place, liquidity and capital risks jumped 12 spots this year. - Concerns about privacy and identity protection compliance jumped significantly in the ratings, moving from the 11th spot in 2022 to fourth place in 2023.
+However, the absolute score for this risk changed only slightly, making the move more a function of other risks dropping in priority than the industry significantly elevating its focus on privacy compliance this year.
 Interestingly, though, concerns about privacy significantly trumped security (ninth place last year and 11th place this year).
 We would have expected the opposite given the wide range of security threats and challenges the industry continues to face - from regulators' high and increasing focus on cyber resiliency to geopolitical tensions driving nation-state hacking, and highprofile wallet thefts from digital assets exchanges, among many other issues.